barrida/effective-java-summary-3rd-edition/README.md

 ## Item 57: Minimize the scope of local variables
 **Declare the variable where it is first used**
-Tee reader will not be distracted to figure out where the variable is declared
+The reader will not be distracted to figure out where the variable is declared
-**Keep methods small and focused**

 **Prefer for loops to while loops, assuming the contents of the loop variable aren’t needed after the loop terminates.**

 Advantages of for lops over while loops
-- Eliminate thecopy-paste errors
+- Eliminate copy-paste errors
 - Shorter and more readable
 - Declare loop variables, limiting their scope to the exact region where they’re needed.